The dimensions of accessibility: proximity, opportunities, values: Discussion and conclusions

 \section{Discussion and conclusions}

-We introduced a new lens to describe accessibility, disentangling the concept into two separate dimensions of spatial accessibility, plus a third, less accessible, dimension related to the perceived value of places.
+In this work, we built on previous research frameworks on accessibility to formalise an accessibility quantification that has 3 axes.
+With respect to previous research, we populate the node-place diagram of accessibility employing independent spatial accessibility metrics based on access times to POIs by walking (Proximity, for places) and by public transport (Opportunity, for nodes), representing local abundance of opportunities and the possibility to reach far ones in short times.
+We also add a new axis called Value, that remains an elusive property of urban spaces and therefore is not quantified here but only theorised.

-By singling out \emph{proximity}, \emph{opportunity}, and \emph{value}, we hope to give a new perspective on the long‑standing debate on what accessibility measures are and expand their potential.
+By singling out \emph{Proximity}, \emph{Opportunity}, and \emph{Value}, we reformalise and extend earlier two-dimensional frameworks of accessibility, providing an additional lens through which to approach the long-standing debate on how to measure accessibility and evaluate the potential of places.
 Classic land‑use models already recognised that distance alone is an imperfect proxy for spatial welfare~\cite{hansen1959accessibility, handy1997measuring,geurs2004accessibility}.
 More recent conceptual work on proximity‑centred accessibility echoes this view, emphasising that “being near” is necessary but not sufficient if the surrounding opportunities are sparse or misaligned with residents’ needs~\cite{geurs2004accessibility, hill2024beyond, brunoUniversalFrameworkInclusive}.
-Our tri‑axial framework formalises this intuition: accessibility increases not only when desirable destinations, either close or far, are easily reachable, but also when the portfolio of choices is rich and their perceived utility matches individual or collective aspirations.
+Our tri-axial formulation builds on earlier two-dimensional models by formalising the idea that accessibility depends not only on the ease of reaching desirable destinations, whether near or far, but also on the perceived utility opportunities hold for individuals or communities.